Find and fix code smells in C++ with regexes

 In this case, the sed

-command would change a
+command would change the type of a

 from std::unique_ptr<A0>